aschmiedeke/gbtdocs/docs/references/receivers/argus.rst

 Introduction
 ^^^^^^^^^^^^^

-Argus is a 16 element focal-plane-array operating from 74 GHz o 116 GHz.
+Argus is a 16-pixel focal plane array operating from 74 GHz o 116 GHz.
 The feeds are configured in a 4x4 array and are each separated by 30.4 arcsec on the sky.

 .. image:: argus/images/argus_footprint.png